-Periodic check-ups and dental cleaning are the best means of your pet's teeth.
-Tartar build-up will lead to gum inflammation and loss of the teeth's boney structure.
+Periodic check-ups and dental cleanings are the best means of keeping your pet's teeth healthy.
+Tartar build up will lead to gum inflammation and loss of the teeth's bone structure.
 Without treatment, this will cause your pet's teeth to loosen and eventually fall out.

-After cleaning your pet's teeth and removing any diseased one's, we then polish the teeth and apply a sealer called Ora Vet.
-There are several products that you can use after your pet's teeth are cleaned to help the plaque and calculus from building up.
+We start our cleanings by taking x-rays of the teeth to look for any hidden problems with the roots.
+We do a deep cleaning, just like at your dentists office, and remove any diseased or problematic teeth.
+We then polish the teeth and apply a sealer called Ora Vet.
+There are several products that you can use after your pet's teeth are cleaned to help protect your furry ones' teeth.
 Our initial application of OraVet helps provide a barrier to protect your pet's teeth and gums from plaque and calculus buildup due to bacteria.
 Then one of the following items should be used depending on the doctor recommendation.

-Another item is called PlaqClnz.
-PlaqClenz comes in a gel or a spray that you apply to your pet's teeth once a day for maintenance and keeping your pet's teeth free from plaque and calculus build up.
-If your pet already has build up it will take you brushing and plucking the plaque off in addition to the PlaqClnz to help reduce the amount of build up.
-This product also helps keep your pet's breath fresh and mouth healthy.
+A recommended item we carry is called PlaqClnz.
+Which comes in a gel, wipe or spray that you apply to your pet's teeth for maintenance to keep your pet's teeth.
+This product helps keep your pet's breath fresh and mouth healthy.

 CET Hextra Chews are a good treat for your pet and good for their teeth.
 The chews are made out of rawhide strips and have Chlorhexidine on it which provides antiseptic activity for up to 24 hours.
 These chews can be given once a day or even once every other day.

-Another item you can use to help keep your pet's teeth clean is the Science Diet T/D Diet.
-Some clients use it as a food and many use it as a treat just to help get rid of the plaque and tartar.
-Then use it as maintenance so your pet will not build any plaque or calculus up.
-This food acts as a toothbrush allowing your pet to get a meal and get his teeth brushed without you having to actually brush their teeth.
+Science Diet T/D is a prescription diet specific for the teeth.
+Generally used as a treat, it allows your pet to get a meal and get their teeth brushed without you having to wrestle around.
 This can be used in conjunction with the other items above at different times.
 Most places do require you have a prescription for this food so please ask your veterinarian if this food would benefit your pet.